Updated: Jan 7

 The girl smiled and extended her hand.
 “My name’s Olive, Olive Pettifer.
 My family run the motel here so if you want a room, we have plenty available now.
 You’re welcome to come in out of the heat and have a lemonade in the office while you’re deciding.”

-Olive looked slightly disappointed.
+Olive looked slightly disappointed, she tried another approach.
 “You’re very beautiful, are you from Hollywood?”

 Lorelai laughed, “No, far from it.”